au-ts/microkit_tutorial/website/src/part1.md

 When we start the system we get a bunch of error printing, what has happened?

-Well remember that by default a protection domain does not have access to any memory other than its own code.
+Remember that by default a protection domain does not have access to any memory other than its own code (as well as any global data and the stack region).

 If we look at `serial_server.c`: